 - Make an enquiry

-Rooms and suites at Maison de la Luz are grand and charming in equal measure and you can chose from king guestrooms, studio suites or one bedroom suites.
+Rooms and suites at Maison de la Luz are grand and charming in equal measure and you can choose from king guest rooms, studio suites or one bedroom suites.
 The design is unique and may be described as quirky, but the finish is smart and contemporary even though there are a number of allegorical works of art in each room — this artwork depicts the city's motifs including alligators, pelicans and magnolia trees.

 The hotel is located on Carondelet Street in the heart of the Central Business District.
 The hustle and bustle of the French Quarter is just a 5-minute walk away, allowing you to enjoy the busyness during the day, but retreat to peace and quiet in the evenings.
 There are plenty of restaurants and bars nearby, but for access to shops and sights of the city, you would need to walk into the French Quarter.